quarkusio/quarkusio.github.io/usage.md

 ### Set Globally

-You can configure the global settings by editing the `com.redhat.devtools.quarkus.localconfig` file in the `.redhat` folder of your user’s home directory.
+You can configure the global settings by editing the `io.quarkus.analytics.localconfig` file in the `.redhat` folder of your user’s home directory.

 #### To active collection:

 ```
-{"active":true}
+{"disabled":false}
 ```
 #### To de-active collection:

 ```
-{"active":false}
+{"disabled":true}
 ```

 ### Set Per Project